espressif/arduino-esp32/idf_component_examples/esp_matter_light/README.md

 # Managed Component Light

-This example is configured by default to work with the ESP32-S3, which has the RGB LED GPIO set as pin 48 and the BOOT button on GPIO 0.
+This example sets automatically the RGB LED GPIO and BOOT Button GPIO based on the default pin used by the selected Devkit Board.

 This example creates a Color Temperature Light device using the esp_matter component downloaded from the [Espressif Component Registry](https://components.espressif.com/) instead of an extra component locally, so the example can work without setting up the esp-matter environment.